 Ready?
 Let’s go!

 What is a basin waste?

-The waste allows you to fill your basin with water and safely drains used water.
+A basin waste allows you to fill your basin with water and safely drain this away whilst using.

 What is an overflow?